 Warm, rich, indulgent lava cake is the perfect dessert to complete any romantic dinner.
 Easy to make and comes together in just 30 minutes.
-Top with vanilla ice cream and fresh raspberries for a dessert that is sure to impress!
+Top with vanilla ice cream and fresh raspberries for a dessert that’s sure to impress!

 Chocolate Lava Cakes Are Easy…

-There really are no tricks or secrets here…Just a simple recipe with delicious results.
+There are no tricks or secrets here, just a simple recipe with delicious results.
 But I’ll go through the steps.

 - This recipe is written using 8-ounce ramekin dishes.
 You could use different-sized baking dishes, but you will need to adjust the baking time.
 I recommend using something comparable to this 8-ounce size.

 - Begin by greasing the ramekin dishes with butter or shortening, then lightly dust them with cocoa powder.
 This allows the baked cakes to release cleanly from the dish when you flip them over to serve.

-- Next, you need to melt the butter and chocolate in a double boiler over medium heat.
-To speed up melting time, cut up the butter and chocolate into smaller pieces.
-Stir occasionally until the butter and chocolate are both completely melted, smooth, and creamy.
+- Next, melt the butter and chocolate in a double boiler over medium heat.
+Cut the butter and chocolate into smaller pieces to speed up the melting time.
+Stir occasionally until the butter and chocolate are completely melted, smooth, and creamy.
 You could also melt the butter and chocolate in the microwave.
 Place the cut-up butter into a medium heat-proof bowl, then add the chopped chocolate on top.
 Microwave on high for 20 seconds, then in 10-second increments, stirring after each until completely smooth.
 Set aside.

 - A note on the chocolate – Do not use chocolate chips.
 They have an ingredient in them that prevents them from melting smoothly.
 That is why they hold their shape when used in chocolate chip cookies.
-Whenever you are melting chocolate, you want to use the chocolate baking bars because they are made to be melted and will yield smoother melted chocolate.
+When you are melting chocolate, you want to use chocolate baking bars because they are made to be melted and will yield smoother melted chocolate.

-- Sift together the flour, powdered sugar, and instant coffee. **Instant coffee really enhances the chocolate flavor, and I highly recommend using it to get that rich, decadent chocolate flavor.
+- Sift together the flour, powdered sugar, and instant coffee. **Instant coffee enhances the chocolate flavor, and I highly recommend using it to get that rich, decadent chocolate flavor.

 - Whisk the eggs until they are pale and foamy.